cloudnloud/onboarding/README.md

-Stage 1 - Linkedin Article
+Stage1 Linkedin Article
 -----------

 - How to write article in LinkedIn?

-Stage 2 – You reach Worldwide
+Stage2 You reach Worldwide
 =====

-Stage 2 – Video Creation
+Stage2 Video Creation
 -----------

 - Is snagit software installed?